-A summary of each Board Committee's role, as set out in the relevant Committee Charter, follows.
+A summary of each standing Board Committee's role, as set out in the relevant Committee Charter, follows.
 Each Committee regularly reviews its Charter, and any proposed enhancements are subsequently approved by the Board.

-The number of Board and Board Committee meetings held during FY22 (and director attendance at those meetings) is disclosed in the Directors' Report on page 78.
-Committee membership details for each director are included in their biographies, which are disclosed in the Directors' Report on page 73 and on our website.
+The number of Board and standing Board Committee meetings held during FY23 (and director attendance at those meetings) is disclosed in the Directors' Report on page 62.
+Membership of standing Board Committees is detailed in the Director biographies, which are disclosed in the Directors' Report on page 57 and on our website.

-The Board Committee Charters are available on the governance and policies section of our website.
+The standing Board Committee Charters are available in the governance and policies section of our website.